harshitpaunikar1/ttil-barcode-coldchain-tracking/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day triyng to write plain user stories for operators, managers, or admins and make the whole thing feel less half baked.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 This kind of project only works if the logic feels practical, so I spent time checking the flow again and again.
 - Deliverable: I wrapped up the day with user story list mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2024-03-25 - Day 5: Data model

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to list the entities, statuses, and fields the system needs to track and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+A lot of the work here was really about workflow thinking, not just screens or files.
+- Deliverable: I wrapped up the day with data model draft mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+It was not super polished, just stable enough that I felt okay moving forward.